cstjean/ScikitLearn.jl/CONTRIBUTING.md

 ------
 There are three ways to make a library compatible with ScikitLearnBase.jl

-- Make a PR to that library (file an issue first to see if there's an interest)
+- Make a PR to that library
 - Create a new library that wraps the type and implements the interface
 - Make a PR to ScikitLearn.jl, and use @require to avoid adding the library as a dependency